SolastaMods/SolastaUnfinishedBusiness/Documentation/SolastaSubclasses.md

 ## Level 18

-* None
+* Mana Overflow

-Make a melee spell attack.
-On a successful hit, the target creature takes 3D10+your charisma modifier Force Damage, you regain 2 sorcery points.
-You need to take a Short Rest to recover this power.
+At 18th level, you gain the following benefits:
+• Whenever you succeed on a saving throw against a spell or other magic effects, you regain 1 sorcery point.
+• Your Mana Drain does 3d10 + your Charisma modifier damage and restores 2 sorcery points instead.